 The Core Rate Design includes three Rate Impact Credits: the Rate Impact Credit for Capacity (RICc), the Rate Impact Credit, Mitigation (RICm), and the Rate Impact Credit for the JOE (RICj).
 The RICc ensures forecast BP-29 capacity needs are charged the embedded cost of capacity.
 The RICm is a rate design mitigation tool used for transitioning customers from rates in the TRM to rates in the PRDM, by tempering rate impacts over time.
 The RICj is a rate design mitigation tool used for transitioning a JOE (on behalf of its member) that paid rates under the TRM to the rate design under the PRDM, by tempering the Tier 1 Demand Charge rate impacts over time.

-For a JOE, the calculation and application of the RICc and RICm will be a summation of each member’s RICc and RICm.
-The RICj would be calculated and applied to the JOE.

 Rate Impact Credit, Capacity (RICc)

 The RICc credits the customer’s energy rate for the cost difference between the marginal Tier 1 Demand Rate and BPA’s embedded cost of capacity applied to the customer’s forecast BP-29 Rate Period capacity needs.
-RICc is calculated for all customers regardless of BP-29 Rate Period product choice but will only be applied to the Load Following and Block Only Products.
+A RICc is calculated for all customers regardless of BP-29 Rate Period product choice but will only be applied to the Load Following Product and all of the Block Products except for the Block portion of the Slice Product.
 RICc is calculated using the effective rate difference resulting from an application of the marginal Tier 1 Demand Rate and BPA’s embedded cost of capacity.
 The cost of the RICc will result in a reduction in the demand revenue credited to the Non-Slice Cost Pool.

 The RICc for each Load Following Customer is equal to the difference between 1) the annual Tier 1 effective rate (mills/kWh) using BP-29 Rate Period forecast Billing Determinants applied to marginal Tier 1 Demand Rates for the subject Rate Period and 2) the annual Tier 1 effective rate (mills/kWh) using the same BP-29 Rate Period forecast Billing Determinants applied to an embedded cost of capacity rate.
 The embedded cost of capacity rate is calculated using the embedded cost of Supplemental Operating Reserves established for the BP-29 Rate Period, adjusted to only reflect the Tier 1 System Resources for the BP-29 Rate Period, and shaped into months using each Rate Period’s monthly Tier 1 Demand Rates.

-The RICc for Block and Slice Product customers is calculated the same as for a Load Following Customer, with the added assumption that each Block and Slice Product customer elected to take only the Block Product with a shaping capacity equal to the greater of: 1) the customer’s BP-29 Rate Period contractual shaping amount, and 2) the maximum amount of shaping capacity the customer could have taken during the BP-29 Rate Period without being subject to a Peak Net Requirement check.
-As an alternative, a Block or Slice Product customer can also elect, at CHWM Contract signing, to have its RICc calculated using FY 2029 Peak Net Requirement data and its FY 2029 weather-normalized loads as established through a 7(i) Process.
+The RICc for Block and Slice Product customers is calculated the same as for a Load Following Customer, with the added assumption that each Block and Slice Product customer elected to take only the Block Product with a shaping capacity equal to the greater of: 1) the customer’s shaping capacity amount elected in BP-29, or 2) the customer’s maximum shaping capacity amount it is eligible to elect in BP-29, by month.
+See Appendix F, RICc Example Calculation.
+As an alternative, a Block or Slice Product customer can also elect, at CHWM Contract signing, to have its RICc calculated using FY 2029 Peak Net Requirement data and its FY 2029 weather-normalized loads as established through the BP-29 7(i) Process.
+If this alternative is elected, an interim RICc will be calculated for BP-29 based on the greater of the shaping amount elected or are eligible to elect as described above, and used until the weather-normalized loads and associated calculations can be completed.

 The formula applied to all products is as follows:

-RICc=Max 0,i=112DemandRatei-ECCi x DemandBDiT1EnergyRICc
+RICc=Max 0,i=112DemandRatei-ECCi × DemandBDiT1EnergyRICc

 where: